11BelowStudio/ce811/README.md

 wait for that to happen I guess :shrug:

-anyway if you're reading this, this is probably one of the branches for the lab work (or one of the assignments) that involves the framework for The Resistance.
+anyway if you're reading this, this is probably one of the branches for the lab work (unless I've already put it into the master branch)

 Specifically, this is the branch I'm using for lab 10